The Willie Painter Band

 Willie Painter (guitar) and Craig Dittmar (bass) were members of the Boomers, who played for over 20 years in the Triangle and eastern North Carolina.
 They have performed in the past with Lightnin' Wells and the Real Gone Cats.
 Currently they also play with Nancy Middleton, the Pigz Brothers, Mike Hamer and the Rhinoceroses, and the Tommy G Experience.
 Painter wrote a monthly music column for the Urban Hiker from 1999 to 2004.

 Bill Newton (saxophone, harmonica) is a founding member of three Triangle musical institutions: Rebecca and the Hi-Tones, Bill Newton's Big Blues Quartet, and the Duke Street Dogs.
 He has recorded with the Indigo Girls and Big Mama E and the Cool, among others, and toured extensively with singer/songwriter, Jon Shain.

 John Hanks (drums), performs many styles of music ranging from blues and rock, to classical and jazz.
-He has also appeared most recently with: Jim Quick & the Coastline Band, Jazz guitarist Randy Johnston, the Second Line Stompers, Elmer Gibson, Lenore Raphael. and Bill Easley.
+He has appeared most recently with: Peter Lamb, NC Rhythm Tap Festival, Jim Quick & the Coastline Band, Jazz guitarist Randy Johnston, the Second Line Stompers, Elmer Gibson Trio.
 Past bands include: Hard Times Jazz Band, Sportin' Life, Gregg Gelb Swing Band, the Swamis, and the NC Jazz Repertory Orchestra.